Sicherheitspolizei (Weimar Republic)

 Policemen in Wedding search a man for weapons during a crackdown in 1931.

 The Sicherheitspolizei, or security police, was a militarized German police group set up in most states of the Weimar Republic at the end of 1919 and largely financed by the central government.
 In its crowd control and riot control, force protection, law enforcement, and public security roles it can be seen as roughly analogous to the Bereitschaftspolizei in today's Federal Republic.

-In view of the unstable internal political situation in the early Weimar Republic, especially in the capital, Berlin, Hauptmann Waldemar Pabst of the Garde-Kavallerie-Schützen-Division considered a barracked and militarily armed and trained police group necessary to control political violence.
+In view of the unstable internal political situation in the early Weimar Republic, especially in the Reich capital, Berlin, Hauptmann Waldemar Pabst of the Guards Cavalry Rifle Division considered a barracked and militarily armed and trained police group necessary to control political violence.
 The Prussian Interior Ministry envisaged a militarily armed and trained police group to control political violence a more useful tool in the fight against insurrection than the existing police forces inherited from the monarchical era.